La Grange, Texas: Monument Hill and Kreische Brewery State Historic Sites

 In 1933, during the Great Depression, the State Highway Commission fenced the 0.36 acres and agreed to maintain it as a state park, as one of the infrastructure projects of this period.
 In the same year, the Daughters of the Republic of Texas purchased a new granite vault for the tomb.
 For the 1936 Texas Centennial, the Texas Centennial Commission erected a 48 ft shellstone monument with an art deco mural to mark the mass grave.

-In 1949 the state transferred authority for the site to the Texas Parks and Wildlife Department.
+In 1949, the state transferred authority for the site to the Texas Parks and Wildlife Department.
 In 1956, the citizens of Fayette County purchased 3.54 acre around Monument Hill and deeded the land to the state for parkland.
 Another 36 acre, including the Kreische Brewery and the Kreische Home, were added to the park site in 1977.
 The complete site, called Monument Hill and Kreische Brewery State Historic Sites, opened to the public in 1983, after archaeological studies were completed.

 Outside La Grange was a brothel known as the Chicken Ranch.
 It closed in 1973 after its operations were revealed, largely through the investigative and reporting efforts of Houston television journalist Marvin Zindler.
+The brothel inspired the 1973 ZZ Top song "La Grange".
+The band performed in La Grange at the Fayette County Fair on September 5, 2015.
+The Chicken Ranch also served as the basis for the 1978 Broadway musical The Best Little Whorehouse in Texas and its 1982 movie adaptation.

 In 1974, a little league team from La Grange won the Texas state championship.

 The Texas Czech Heritage and Cultural Center is located at 250 Fair Grounds Road in La Grange.
 The center constructed a new archives building, aided by a seed donation in 2007 from the estate of Adolph R. Hanslik of Lubbock.
 Hanslik was known as the "dean of West Texas cotton producers" and was a native of Hallettsville in Lavaca County.

 Geography

 La Grange is located slightly northeast of the center of Fayette County.
 U.S. Route 77 passes through the center of town as Jefferson Street, leading north 20 mi to Giddings and south 16 mi to Schulenburg and Interstate 10.
 Texas State Highway 71 passes through the northern part of La Grange on a bypass, leading southeast 26 mi to Columbus and Interstate 10, and northwest 20 mi to Smithville.
 Austin is 64 mi northwest via Highway 71, and Houston is 101 mi east via Highway 71 and I-10.

 According to the United States Census Bureau, the city has a total area of 10.7 sqkm, of which 0.03 sqkm, or 0.25%, is water.
-The city sits in the valley of the Colorado River, primarily on the northeast side, although the city limits now extend across the river along West Travis Street as far as the Highway 71 bypass.
+The city sits in the valley of the Colorado River, primarily on the northeastern side, although the city limits now extend across the river along West Travis Street as far as the Highway 71 bypass.

 The center of La Grange has an elevation of 266 ft above sea level.

 Climate

-La Grange has hot summers, and mild winters.
+La Grange has sweltering summers, and comfortable winters.
 It is the 6th hottest city in Texas.